evolutics/kerek/README.md

   provision            Provisions host with container engine run-with-ssh-config  Runs command with wrapped `ssh` in `$PATH` that uses
                            given SSH config
-  help                 Print this message or the help of the given
+  transfer-images      Copies images from default to specified Docker host help                 Print this message or the help of the given
                            subcommand(s)